 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

 Friedrich Wilderness Park is a well-renowned hiking trail in San Antonio.
 The park has around 10 miles of hiking trails of varying difficulty levels.
 The trails have a diverse selection of hiking opportunities and challenges, ranging from level one handicap accessibility to level four difficulty.
-The park has 600 acres of undeveloped Hill Country land, with more than 10 miles of paved and unpaved trails.
-It has many trail opportunities such as forest range, Juniper barrens, Water, vista, and so many trails.
-Each trail has a different distance and has various experiences.
-The natural areas offer voluntary funding for the park, and the master naturalist program uses the park to research soil and water resources, ecology, native texas trees, and archaeology.
-Friedrich Wilderness Park has toilet facilities.
+The trail is generally considered an easy to moderately challenging trail route.
+The park has 633 acres of undeveloped Hill Country land, with more than 10 miles of paved and unpaved trails.
+The elevation gain of the trail is 285 feet to 1425 feet.
+The park has many trail opportunities, such as a forest range, Juniper barrens, Water, a vista, and so many trails.
+Each trail has a different distance and various experiences.
+The natural areas offer voluntary funding for the park, and the master naturalist program uses the park to research soil and water resources, ecology, native Texas trees, and archaeology.
+Friedrich Wilderness Park has restroom facilities.

 Specialty: